John Hood (university administrator): University of Auckland

+Catching the Knowledge Wave conference

+While in the Vice-Chancellor role at the University of Auckland, Hood co-chaired, along with then Prime Minister Helen Clark, the 2001 'Catching the Knowledge Wave' conference.
+Said to be one of the largest meeting of minds to take place in New Zealand history, the conference was attended by 450 delegates, and 37 national and international speakers and expatriate New Zealanders - academics, officials, politicians, economists and business leaders - discussing how to lift economic performance In New Zealand.

+The conference is said to represent the realisation that New Zealand should look to become a high value, knowledge-based economy rather than continuing to rely on commodity agriculture.

+University of Oxford

-Vice-chancellor of the University of Oxford
+From 2004 to 2009, Hood was vice-chancellor of the University of Oxford.
 Hood's term as vice-chancellor of Oxford has been the subject of controversy.
 Hood had proposed to reform the 900-year-old tradition of complete self-governance by introducing a number of external members to council, and by separating academic and financial boards.
 The initial proposal called for a majority of external members of council, bringing Oxford into line with all other UK universities except the University of Cambridge.
 Following a two-hour debate, the proposal was amended by Congregation to allow the election of a college fellow, a further insider, to the council within five years, resulting in a majority of eight insiders (including the vice-chancellor) on the 15-member council.
 The amendment was supported by a majority of votes (657 to 502), with both supporters and opponents of the reforms claiming victory.

 The amended proposal was brought to vote by Congregation on 28 November 2006, and was defeated by 730 to 456 votes.
 A postal vote was called on 5 December, with ballots being sent to all 3000 members of Congregation and votes being accepted until 18 December.
 On 19 December it was announced that the proposal had once again been defeated, this time by 1540 to 997 votes.
 Hood stated that he would not treat the defeat as a vote of no confidence, citing a need to "put aside division, continue dialogue with all shades of opinion and, in an atmosphere of trust, tolerance and goodwill, promote the academic aims and ideals of Oxford".